 42 Well my neighbor came over about 10:30 am to make sure I was up and, to let me know he was about ready to go, and we both agreed I would pick up he and his friend in 20 minutes; as I got up and got dressed and went outside to wipe the snow off my car.
 Around 10:50 am I picked both up and we all drove down to get their checks.
 We got there just after 11:00 am, as they proceeded to go inside as I waited in the car.

 43 When they came back out and started getting in the car, I just happened to notice the time, and said, "Hey look, 11:11!"
-Which I said two or three times, because he couldn't see it too well.
+Which I said two or three times, because he couldn't see it well.
 By then it had changed to 11:12, and I said, "Oh well, now it's changed to 11:12," and he kind of agreed.
-I'm still not sure if he actually saw it?
+I'm still not sure he actually saw it?
 However, we started talking about numbers and both agreed they were biblical numbers that occurred in Revelation 11.

-45 As if that wasn't enough and, while I tried explaining its significance, he said, "Yeah, I know about your book and your use of numbers, because I had a copy of it!"
+45 As if that wasn't enough and, while I tried explaining its significance, he said, "Yeah, I know about your book and its use of numbers, because I had a copy of it!"
 And I said, "Huh?
 What do you mean?"
 Apparently he bought it at a yard sale before I moved in two years before, on December 6th which, he had since misplaced.
 Or, somebody stole it?
 While he said he enjoyed it and learned a lot about numbers and symbols.
 His friend was also there at the yard sale, thus in effect signifying the Two Witnesses, although as I said in chapters 4 and 6 [n4:157-163; n6:133-135], it has more to do with Roy Masters and Joseph Campbell.

-47 While the fact that my neighbor obtained the book is about right, for I had given an older version to someone at the Hillbilly Hotel, affectionately called.
+47 While the fact that my neighbor received the book seemed about right, for I had given an older version to someone at the Hillbilly Hotel, affectionately called.
 Which was my first residence in Ontario, Oregon, with its proximity to Nyssa twelve miles south [n6:67], after relocating from the Portland area [n6:24] in May, 2012.
 I gave it to a person who was an ex-con, a real charmer (see below), who in turn gave it to the kid living with him.
 The same kid who moved in next door at my second residence above, a year after I did.
 And I asked him, "Don't you think it's strange that we should wind up neighbors again?"
 And he said, "Nah, it's a small town.
 What do you expect?"
 And he was right.

 49 Given all that, although the kid was right about it being a small town, how do you dismiss what happened on December 1st as a mere coincidence?
 It was way too strange!
 Nor would it have occurred if I didn't bring up the time, which was something I never did, after living there two years.
 It was basically our first conversation regarding symbols and numbers like this.
 So yes, this was in fact the great wonder that occurred on that day! [n41].

 50 While a few days prior to adding the Wine Press symbol [n37], towards the end of November 2014, I just finished updating the Roy Masters and Joseph Campbell section at the end of chapter 4 [n157-163].
 Who, like I said, were the two most influential spiritual leaders of the 20th century [n4:157; n6:133-135], and compare to a modern-day Two Witnesses.
 Whereby their prophecy, signified by 42 monthsrepresentative at leastwhere 42 signifies the end of an age [n4:151; n6:71] or, blasphemy, culminates at the beginning of the 43rd month with the Advent of the New Church [n3:9; n4:50].
-Meaning this was the very thing the incident on December 1st [n41] was heralding!
+Meaning this was the very thing the incident on December 1st heralded! [n41]

 51 Thus where their testimony portrays the Age of Aquarius, the 11th sign, it gives rise to Pisces, the 12th sign, which is the New Church [n4:109].
 Nor can the New Church be maintained, except by means of Aquarius or, testimony of the Two Witnesses.
-You can’t have fish without water can you?
+You can’t have fish without water, correct?
 So it may in fact be the Age of Pisces, yet Aquarius must necessarily exist as well, otherwise it has no foundation.
 Which, as I suggest in Penelope (11) [n4:107], compares to constructing a reservoir, before introducing Pisces or, the fish.
 And, oddly enough, the numbers 123 (Roy Masters) and 432 (Joseph Campbell), in terms of Gerarai [n4:1,157], correspond to the 11th and 12th: i.e., 14 x 8 + 11 = 123, and 14 x 30 + 12 = 432.
 Which suggests the same thing!

 52 And so prompts me to ask if this isn't what was meant by the song, Age of Aquarius, by the Fifth Dimension, in chapter 5? [n9].
 It appears to meet the criteria.
 And here, the woman goes on and gives birth to the man child in Revelation 12:5, which signifies the birth of New Doctrine [n3:4].
-Meaning without doctrine or, a set of precepts, there is no foundation upon which to base the Church.
+Meaning without doctrine or, a set of precepts, there is nothing foundational to base the Church.
 Oops!
 That very same song, which I haven’t heard in at least a few days, came over radio the moment I finished writing this.
 Wow!
 Anyway, it alludes to my rebirth experience that occurred along the Russian River while still living at my eleventh residence [n5:4-11; n11:333]in accord with Aquarius!